Capillary/ecom-api-document/source/includes/_order.md

 `http://{host}/developerapi/Order/ProcessTransaction/{MerchantId}`

-### Request Attributes
+### Request Body Parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-OrderID* |  |  The order id that you want to process ID |  |  The transaction id of the order
-PaymentType* |  |  The payment type used for the order - OBT (Online bank transfer), TPG (Third party gateway), Credit, GV (Gift voucher) and so on
+OrderID* | int |  The order id that you want to process ID | int |  The transaction id of the order PaymentType* | string |  The payment type used for the order.
+Only  values predefined for the merchant in the back-end are supported.
+OBT (Online bank transfer), TPG (Third party gateway), Credit, GV (Gift voucher) and so on
-Provider* |  |  The provider of the payment gateway service GatewayID* |  |  The respective payment gateway id CPUserID |  |  The unique CP user id generated by the system PaymentDetails* |  |  Pass the payment details
+Provider* | string |  The provider of the payment gateway service GatewayID* | string |  The respective payment gateway id CPUserID | string |  The unique CP user id generated by the system PaymentDetails* |  |  Pass the payment details
- GVCode |  |  The gift voucher code used for the transaction (if any) RespCode |  |  The unique response code generated at the payment gateway for the transaction (to our system) RespMessage |  |  The entire response payload generated at the payment gateway for the transaction (to our system) PointsBurned |  |  The number of points redeemed for the transaction (if any)
+ GVCode | string |  The gift voucher code used for the transaction (if any) RespCode | string |  The unique response code generated at the payment gateway for the transaction (to our system) RespMessage | string |  The entire response payload generated at the payment gateway for the transaction (to our system) PointsBurned | int |  The number of points redeemed for the transaction (if any)